(born Leipzig 22 May 1813; died Venice 13 February 1883)

 The size of the orchestra is vastly increased, with the wind section notably expanded by the inclusion of new instruments such as ‘Wagner’ tubas and rare instruments such as the bass trumpet.
 The score of Rheingold, for example, requires 6 harps, as well as 18 anvils.

 At Bayreuth, Wagner achieved his ideal performing conditions, with the orchestra hidden from view of the audience.
 The increased size of the orchestral forces has resulted in the development of ‘Wagnerian’ voices, singers with the potential vocal resources to ride the instrumental texture.
-Among the most taxing of Wagner roles are Wotan, Brünnhilde and Siegfried in the Ring, Tristan and Isolde, and Parsifal and Gurnemanz in Parsifal.
+Among the most taxing of Wagner roles are Wotan, Brünnhilde and Siegfried in the The Ring Cycle (Der Ring des Nibelungen), Tristan and Isolde, and Parsifal and Gurnemanz in Parsifal.

 Wagner’s early career was spent as a composer and conductor, including a spell as music director of the opera house in Riga.

 His earliest operas include Das Liebesverbot (The Ban on Love; 1836), a comedy based on Shakespeare’s Measure for Measure, and Rienzi (1842), but it was The Flying Dutchman that established Wagner’s genuine voice.
 Based on the story of the eternally wandering sea captain, it marks the beginning of Wagner’s fascination with myths and legends of North European origin that would lead to Tannhäuser (1845), Lohengrin (1850), culminating in Tristan und Isolde and the four-opera Ring Cycle.